 A focus on storytelling isn’t unique to higher ed marketing, however.
 92% of customers want brands to make ads that feel like a story, and stories are 22x more likely to be remembered than discrete facts.

 At Ithaca College, Fuse magazine was the primary home for tales of student life.
 I wrote feature stories to highlight student leaders in the classroom, at their club meetings, and on the sports field, including two first-person accounts of my own most memorable college experiences.
 IC News stories served a similar purpose – reporting on the most incredible happenings around campus certainly does perk up the ears of discerning prospective students – but they spoke to a wider audience of current students, faculty, staff, alumni, and local community members.
 ICView captured some of the best highlights into an alumni-focused magazine.

-Writing for Fuse and IC News honed my skills of deeply knowing my audience and finding the extraordinary and resonating spark of a story within a seemingly plain-clothes event.
+Writing for Fuse and IC News honed my skills in knowing an audience deeply and finding the extraordinary spark that make a seeming plain-clothes event resonate.
 And that, as all marketers know, is the key to content success.

 - Breaking Nude: Student Changes Dictionary Definition To Be More Inclusive

 - Bringing The Classroom Outside: Students Dig Deeper Into Learning At The Organic Garden